AngelRionCervi/VengarlJs/README.md

 ## Suggestions

-If you have any suggestions or comments to make, don't hesitate to open an issue or contact me.
+If you have any suggestions or comments to make, don't hesitate to open an issue, make a pr or contact me.

 Also English isn't my first language so don't hesitate to tell me if the wording is incorrect.

 ___

-This is a very unfinished, unpolished and buggy piece of code, do whatever you want with it.
+Warning: this is a very unfinished, unpolished and probably buggy piece of code.

 ___